 Muruga or Karthik – the son of Shiva represents the Orion constellation.
 He says Karthik is nothing but a white dwarf – less powerful than a black hole but as mighty as a black hole.
 Kali is the dark energy.

 For other mythological figures, he says the famous axe of Parsuram is nothing but constellation Perseus.

 I am not sure if what Ravikumar Kakde is presenting is his own thought process or he is building upon some existing research or documentation.
 He has not mentioned any references apart from the ancient Indian literature which is pretty much in public domain.
 He uses his knowledge of particle physics and astronomy to explain his theory.

 You may buy this book Brahma Gyan – Science Behind Shiva by Ravikumar Kakde at Amazon India.

 The books may not agree with your established notion of religion.
-If you have studies physics, especially particle physics, you would appreciate Ravikumar Kakde’s hypothesis.
+If you have studied physics, especially particle physics, you would appreciate Ravikumar Kakde’s hypothesis.
 I always believed that the motion of sub-atomic particles is nothing but Shiva’s Tandava as mentioned in Tao of Physics by Fritjof Capra.
 So, for me, this was like reading an extension of what I always believed.
 I tend to agree with whatever Ravikumar Ji says.
 I am going to recommend Brahma Gyan to people who I know enjoy reading the confluence of spirituality and science.